EBI-Metagenomics/EukCC/docs/index.rst

 ..
 If you use it please cite:

-The project is hosted on github: https://github.com/openpaul/EukCC
+The project is hosted on GitHub: https://github.com/Finn-Lab/EukCC/